jayllo-c/tp/docs/DeveloperGuide.md

 The `ImportCommand` class first makes use `OpenCSV` library which parses the CSV file into a `List<String[]>`, with each `String[]` representing a row in the CSV file.
 The `List<String[]>` is further parsed row by row by the `readCsvFile` method, which returns a `Pair`.
-The key of the returned `Pair` is a `personsData` list containing the `Person` objects sucessfully parsed from the CSV file and the value is an error report containing all the errors that occured during the process of reading from the CSV file.
+The key of the returned `Pair` is a `personsData` list containing the `Person` objects successfully parsed from the CSV file and the value is an error report containing all the errors that occurred during the process of reading from the CSV file.

 The `ImportCommand` then iterates through the `personsData` list and adds each `Person` object to the `Model` component through repeated use of the `AddCommand`.
 Errors that occur during this process are also added to the error report.